MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ### [Azure portal](#tab/azure-portal)

 1. Sign in to the [Azure portal](https://portal.azure.com).
-1. In the search box, enter The name of your PostgreSQL server.
+1. In the search box, enter the name of your PostgreSQL server.
 Under **Resources**, select your server.
 1. Under **Settings** on the left hand menu, select **Databases**.
 1. Select **+ Add** on the top menu of the **Databases** page.
 1. On the  **Create Database** page, enter *restaurants_reviews* for the **Name**, then select **Save**.